ONE Women’s Strawweight World Champion “The Panda” Xiong Jing Nan is one of the most ferocious competitors in The Home Of Martial Arts.

 “[I think], ‘When you were young, you wanted to help others, but you have failed because you don’t have the power.’

-“How can I achieve this?” she asks.
-“I must continue learning and improving myself before I’m strong enough to help others.”
+“I must continue learning and improving myself before I’m strong enough to help others,” she says.

-It may benefit Xiong to have more focus on her next assignment in the cage, but it is her nature to care.
-Without that side of her, she would not be “The Panda” fans know and love today.
+It may benefit Xiong to focus solely on her upcoming World Title defense against the woman who is looking for redemption, but it’s her nature to care.
+Without that side of her, she wouldn’t be “The Panda” fans know and love today.

-“I want to have a better record and performance so that more people know mixed martial arts in China,” Xiong concludes.
+“I want to have a better record and performance so that more people know mixed martial arts in China,” Xiong says.